 “Each one of us is a co-worker of Christ – we must labor hard to carry Him to the hearts where He has not yet been known and loved…But, unless we have Jesus, we cannot give Him; that is why we need the Eucharist.
 Spend as much time as possible in front of the Blessed Sacrament and He will fill you with His strength and His power.

 “Perpetual adoration is the most beautiful thing you could ever think of doing.
 People are hungry for God.
 Imagine for a moment that we are living in Jesus’ time and He has invited us to visit with Him and spend some quiet time getting to know Him better.
 Being aware who He was, we would be humbled and honored by such an invitation.
 The good news is that Jesus is here with us TODAY – body, blood, soul and divinity – in the Holy Eucharist.
 Although Jesus comes to us under the appearance of bread and wine, His presence is as real to us NOW as He was flesh-and-blood-real to His disciples when he walked this earth.
 He can perform miracles, heal us, teach us, and love us.

 “We can talk to Him and He can speak to us through His Word and through the Holy Spirit who lives in us through our baptism and confirmation.
 Jesus has made Himself the Bread of Life to give us life.
 Night and day, He is there.

 “If you really want to grow in love, come back to the Eucharist, come back to that Adoration.”

 Religious priests that run parishes can host perpetual adoration there:

-This parish run by the Oratorian Fathers and Brothers has perpetual adoration:
+St. Mary’s, run by the Oratorian Fathers and Brothers has perpetual adoration: